xxheyhey/debian-xx/README.md

 # debian-xx
-### This is made for Debian Bookworm, Trixie and sid (Debian 12 is stable at time of writing)
+### This is made for Debian Bookworm, Trixie and Sid (Debian 12 is stable at time of writing)
 This is my debian installation setup.

 Look at [install.sh](https://github.com/xxheyhey/debian-xx/blob/master/install.sh) (or [vminstall.sh](https://github.com/xxheyhey/debian-xx/blob/master/vminstall.sh) for virtual machines) to see what's going to be installed on your system.